eamars/OpenTrickler/STL/OpenTrickler/README.md

 - [small_rotary_tube_high_flow.stl](STL/small_rotary_tube_high_flow.stl): For large size kernels.

-*Note: Only one of the small rotary tube is required.*
+*Note: Only one of the small rotary tube is required.
+If you are uncertain of which tube to use, you can always start with the low flow tube.*

 ![open_trickler_body_install_rotary_tubes.png](resources/open_trickler_body_install_rotary_tubes.png)